What Are OKRs? 2023 Guide to Objectives and Key Results

 2. Be specific

-When you set your objectives, be specific about what you want to achieve.
+When you set your OKRs, be specific about what you want to achieve.
 Think about how you can reach the results you want to reach.

 To see success with your OKRs, draw out an action plan.
 This plan should state the steps necessary to complete your goal.
 It should address how you can reach your goals.

 Finally, make your expectations clear for your team.
-Pencil out your expectations immediately so your team knows what they need to achieve.
+Pencil out your expectations immediately so your department knows what they need to achieve.
 Be focused and clear about your goals.

 When you get specific with your OKRs, you help your team focus on the task at hand.
 They are well-prepared because they know what to achieve, how to achieve, and when it needs to be done.
 This will help drive your team towards success.